-This specification provides the definition of the business activity coordination type that is to be used with the extensible coordination framework described in the WS-Coordination specification.
-The specification defines two specific agreement coordination protocols for the business activity coordination type: BusinessAgreementWithParticipantCompletion, and BusinessAgreementWithCoordinatorCompletion.
-Developers can use any or all of these protocols when building applications that require consistent agreement on the outcome of long-running distributed activities.
+The WS-BusinessActivity specification provides the definition of two Business Activity coordination types: AtomicOutcome or MixedOutcome, that are to be used with the extensible coordination framework described in the WS-Coordination specification.
+This specification also defines two specific Business Activity agreement coordination protocols for the Business Activity coordination types: BusinessAgreementWithParticipantCompletion, and BusinessAgreementWithCoordinatorCompletion.
+Developers can use these protocols when building applications that require consistent agreement on the outcome of long-running distributed activities.